edgedb/easy-edgedb/chapter13/index.md

 ## On target delete

-We've decided to keep the old `NPC` object for Lucy, because that Lucy will be in the game until September 1893.
+We've decided to keep the old `NPC` object for Lucy, because that Lucy will be in the game as an `NPC` until September 1893.
 Other `PC` objects could interact with her as an `NPC` up to this time, for example.

 But what if we had chosen to delete her, what would have happened to the objects she is linked to?
 Or more realistically, what if all `MinorVampire` types connected to a `Vampire` should be deleted when the vampire dies?
-We won't do that for our game, but you can do it with `on target delete`. `on target delete` means "when the target is deleted", and it goes inside `{}` after the link declaration.
+We won't do that for our game, but you can do it with `on target delete`.
+This `on target delete` means "when the target is deleted", or in other words "when the object that is linked to is deleted".
+It goes inside `{}` after the link declaration.
 For this we have {ref}`four options <docs:ref_datamodel_link_deletion>`:

 - `restrict`: forbids you from deleting the target object.